Become one of our 100 Heroes by raising £1,000 for Dogs for Autism in 2023.

 - Become a DfA hero and (if you like) enter the ‘100 Hero Hall of Fame’ on our website

-Do you think you have what it takes to be a hero?
+Do you think you have what it takes to be one of our 100 heroes?

 Some of our past heroes have raised money in the weirdest and most wonderful ways, here are some ideas of how you can participate in our 100 Heroes campaign…